cashubtc/nuts/bonded-pol.md

 ## 13. Security Considerations

-### 13.1 First-Challenger Payout
+### 13.1 Bounded Challenger Bounty

-Version 1 awards the full bond to the first confirmed successful challenger.
-This creates intentional competition, fee races, private relay use, and miner extractable value.
+Version 1 awards only `CHALLENGER_BOUNTY` to the first confirmed successful challenger and burns the remainder.
+Competition, fee races, private relay use, and miner extractable value remain possible, but a mint cannot recover the bond by challenging itself.

 Every challenge transaction requires a BIP-342 signature under its payout key.
 For response-based challenges, the signature commits to the successor containing that key.
 For atomic challenges, it commits directly to the covenant-checked terminal payout.
 A third party cannot mutate that signed transaction, but may copy public evidence into a distinct competing transaction paying another key.
 This is a deliberate consequence of the version-1 first-confirmed-challenger policy, not an authorization bypass.

-These consequences are accepted in version 1.
+The bounded reward is the only slash value that may reach a caller-controlled key.

 ### 13.2 Bond Is Not Solvency